Mohiniyattam – A Classical Dance in India

 In the main items Cholkettu, Padavarnam and Padam, Mudras and facial expressions are more important than the rhythmic steps.Costumes and ornaments of Mohiniyattam have much in common with female characters of Koodiyattam and Kathakali.

-Once Mohiniyattam was performed only in Temples premises and royal courts.
+Once Mohiniyattam was performed only in premises and royal courts.
 The first reference to Mohiniyattam is found in ‘Vyavaharamala’ composed by Mazhamangalam Narayanan Namboodiri, of 16th century AD.
 Major contributions to this art form were given by Maharaja Swathi Thirunal, Irayimman Thampi and Kuttikunju Thankachi.

 After Swathi Thirunal’s period there was a downfall of Mohiniyattam.
 It somehow degenerated into eroticism to satisfy the Epicurean life of a few provincial satraps and landlords.
 The renowned Malayalam poet Vallathol revived it and gave it a status in modern times through Kerala Kalamandalam which is presently doing its best for the development and popularity of Mohiniyattam.